vphongph/maidsafe_autonomi/ant-protocol/README.md

 ## Overview

-The `ant_protocol` directory contains the core protocol logic for the Safe Network.
+The `ant_protocol` directory contains the core protocol logic for the Autonomi Network.
 It includes various modules that handle different aspects of the protocol, such as error handling, messages, and storage.

 ## Table of Contents